masurp/VU_CADC/tutorials/R_text-LLM_few-shot-classification.md

 ## Validation

-We check the performance as always
+We check the performance as always:

 ``` r
 # Bin prediction to gold standard